artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 It's worth noting that remote pairing requires stable internet, and with high bandwidth.
 We've both had situations in the past where we've had to abort pairing sessions due to internet un-reliability.

-We used to use ScreenHero a lot, to support multiple mice and keyboards, but [ScreenHero was bought by slack][sh] and that feature still isn't available for everyone.
-So, a lot of our pairing is done via screen sharing.
+In the past, we used to use ScreenHero a lot, because of it's great support for multiple mice and keyboards, but [ScreenHero was bought by slack][sh] and those feature aren't available for everyone.

-There's a newcomer to the scene though, [VS Code's LiveShare][ls] gives you the ability to share an IDE, do voice chat, server ports and terminal sessions with a very low amount of setup.
+A lot of our pairing is done via the built-in Slack screen sharing.
+There's a newcomer to the scene though!

+[VS Code's LiveShare][ls] gives you the ability to share an IDE: it can handle voice chat, sharing server ports and sharing terminal sessions with a very  minimal amount of setup.

 We wrote the initial draft of this post in-person, in an Artsy meeting room writing and talking in real-time.
 If you've not seen Live Share, we posted a video of a [workshop we ran][ls-yt] at Artsy on YouTube.

-If you're looking to find more resources on pair programming, Joe Moore's: [Remote Pair Programming][rpp] is a great place to start.
-He's been working at Pivotal Labs for over a decade.

 ### Attribution